 Many companies offer remote backups even with a single-tier backup.
 For example, where destination is:

-- Storage on public cloud
+- Stored on a public cloud

 - An FTP server